willdurand-edu/php-slides/src/1/05_autoloading.md

             Go on

         => No
-             Do we have registered autoload functions?
+             Do you have registered autoload functions?
                 => Yes
                     Call each function with 'Foo' as parameter until the class gets included